emi-8/emi-8.github.io/_posts/2026-03-28-emergence.md

 title: "The Same Pattern: Emergence in Neural Circuits and Human Creativity"
 date: 2026-03-28
 ---
-# The Same Pattern: Emergence in Neural Circuits and Human Creativity

-*March 28, 2026*

----

 It started with a simple question I asked Claude today: